 Ellis Carr (Class III).
-Ellis Carr is the President and CEO of Capital Impact Partners and of CDC Small Business Finance.
+Ellis Carr is the President and CEO of Capital Impact and CDC.
 Mr. Carr has more than 20 years of experience in the financial services and mortgage industries.
-Mr.
+Mr. Carr has served as Capital Impact's

-Carr has served as Capital Impact Partners' President and Chief Executive Officer since 2016.
-As of April 2021, he is also the president and Chief Executive Officer of CDC Small Business Finance.
+President and Chief Executive Officer since 2016 and CDC's President and Chief Executive Officer since April 2021.
 Mr. Carr originally joined Capital Impact in 2012 as the Chief Financial Officer and Treasurer.
 Prior to joining Capital Impact, he held various positions in the investments, capital markets, strategy, and corporate finance areas within Freddie Mac, and in fixed-income fund management both domestically and abroad at Deutsche Bank.
 Mr. Carr is an Aspen Institute Finance Leader Fellow; serves on Morgan Stanley's Community Development Advisory Board; is the Board Chair for Martha's Table; and serves as Board Treasurer for HPN (the Housing Partnership Network).
 Mr. Carr is also a member of the Board of Directors of CDC.
 In 2018, he was recognized on Washington Business Journal's list of "Top Minority Business Leaders," as well as being named among their "Top 40 under 40" business executives in 2015.
 Mr. Carr graduated from Towson University with a bachelor's degree in Accounting, and from Georgetown University with a master's degree in Real Estate with a concentration in Finance.

 Kurt Chilcott, Chair of Board (Class I).
-Kurt Chilcott is the retired President and CEO of CDC Small Business Finance.
+Kurt Chilcott is the retired President and CEO of CDC.
 For over 35 years, Mr. Chilcott has been dedicated to economic development and creating access to responsible and affordable capital for small businesses.
-Mr. Chilcott served as the president and CEO of CDC Small Business Finance (CDC) from 1998-2021, helping the organization to become the leading small business lender in the country.
+Mr. Chilcott served as the President and CEO of CDC from 1998-2021, helping the organization to become the leading small business lender in the country.
 While there he helped pioneer a variety of new mission-based lending products and advanced strategic initiatives to raise capital.
-Mr. Chilcott now serves as the Chair of the CDC board and also serves on the boards of the National Association of Development Companies, the California Endowment, and the International Economic Development Council.
-Prior to leading CDC, Mr. Chilcott worked for the City of San Diego to help reshape its economic development strategy creating one of the first industry cluster-based regional economic development strategies in the nation and leading the revitalization of numerous underserved communities throughout San Diego.
+Mr. Chilcott now serves as the Chair of the Board of Directors of CDC and also serves on the boards of the National Association of Development Companies, the California Endowment, and the International Economic Development Strategy creating one of the first industry cluster-based regional economic development strategies in the nation and leading the revitalization of numerous underserved communities throughout San Diego.
 Mr. Chilcott received his bachelor's degree from Harvard University and a Master of Public Policy degree from University of California, Berkeley.